awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

 ## Creating an object storage location<a name="create-location-object-cli"></a>

-Use the following procedure to create a self\-managed object storage location by using the AWS CLI\.
-An object storage location is the endpoint for an Amazon S3 API\-compatible object storage server\.
+An object storage location is the endpoint for an object storage server that's compatible with the Amazon S3 API\.
 An object storage location defines an object storage server that can be read from or written to\.

-For more information about object storage locations, including compatibility requirements, see [Creating a location for object storage](create-object-location.md)\.
+For more information about object storage locations, including compatibility requirements, see [Creating an object storage location](create-object-location.md)\.

-**To create a self\-managed object storage location by using the CLI**
+**To create an object storage location by using the AWS CLI**
 + Use the following command to create a self\-managed object storage location\.

   ```
   aws datasync create-location-object-storage \
       --server-hostname object-storage-server.example.com \
-      --bucket-name myBucket \
+      --bucket-name DOC-EXAMPLE-BUCKET \
       --agent-arns arn:aws:datasync:us-east-1:123456789012:agent/agent-01234567890deadfb
   ```